-(1) The number of years of credited service and the accumulated benefit was frozen as of December 31, 2003.
-The present value has been calculated assuming that the executive officers will remain in service until age 65, the age at which retirement may occur without any reduction in benefits, and that the benefit is payable on the basis of a single life annuity with a 60 month certain payment period.
-Except for the assumption that the executives remain in service and retire at age 65, the present value is based on the assumptions described in Note 11 to the Company's Consolidated Financial Statements included in the 2019 Annual Report to Shareholders.
-The discount rate assumption is 3.05% and the post-retirement mortality assumption is based on the RP-2014 mortality table projected back to 2007 with Scale MP-2014, and generational improvements based on Scale BB-2D grading down to 0.75% in 2024.
+(1) The number of years of credited service and the accumulated benefit were frozen as of December 31, 2003.
+The SERP present value has been calculated assuming that Mr. Richey and Ms. Barclay will remain in service until age 65, the age at which retirement may occur without any reduction in benefits, and that the benefit is payable on the basis of a single life annuity with a 60 month certain payment period.
+Except for the assumption that the executives remain in service and retire at age 65, the present value is based on the assumptions described in Note 12 to the Company's Consolidated Financial Statements included in the 2020 Annual Report to Shareholders.
+The discount rate assumption is 2.05% and the post-retirement mortality assumption is based on the RP-2014 mortality table projected back to 2007 with Scale MP-2014, and generational improvements based on Scale BB-2D grading down to 0.75% in 2024.